-IDAHO was the last of the states to be penetrated by white settlers, and in 1805, Lewis and Clark declared central Idaho’s bewildering labyrinth of razor-edged peaks and wild waterways the most difficult leg of their epic trek.
-Though much of its scenery deserves national-park status, its citizens have long been suspicious of the government.
-It remains one of the country’s most environmentally compelling places, despite widespread anti-environmental attitudes.
-Indeed, the name “Idaho” was promoted by a mining lobbyist, who claimed it was a Shoshone word meaning “gem of the mountains”; he later admitted to making it up.
+Declared a state in 1890 after much political wrangling, IDAHO was the last of the Western regions to be penetrated by white settlers – in 1805, Lewis and Clark described central Idaho’s bewildering labyrinth of razor-edged peaks and wild waterways as the most difficult leg of their epic trek.
+Though much of its scenery deserves national park status, it has always lacked the major showstoppers (and therefore the crowds) of its neighbouring states, a situation its famously conservative citizens have long been happy to maintain.

 The Sawtooth Mountains

-North of Ketchum and Sun Valley, Hwy-75 climbs through rising tracts of forests and mountains to top out after twenty miles at the spectacular panorama of Galena Summit.
+North of Ketchum and Sun Valley, Hwy-75 climbs through rising tracts of forests and mountains to top out after twenty miles at the spectacular panorama of Galena Summit (8701ft).
 Spreading out far below, the meadows of the Sawtooth Valley stretch northward.
-The simple road meanders beside the young Salmon River, whose headwaters rise in the forbidding icy peaks to the south, as the serrated ridge of the Sawtooth Mountains forms an impenetrable barrier along the western horizon.
-Backpackers are guaranteed solitude in these climes, dotted with some five hundred remote alpine lakes – pick up details of camping sites and hiking trails at the Sawtooth National Recreation Area headquarters, eight miles north of Ketchum at 5 North Fork Canyon Rd (daily 8.30am–5pm; t 208-727-5000, w www.fs.fed.us/r4/sawtooth).
-Fly-fishing for brown trout, steelhead and salmon is a popular pastime here as well.
+The winding road – dubbed the Sawtooth Scenic Byway – meanders beside the young Salmon River, whose headwaters rise in the forbidding icy peaks to the south, as the serrated ridge of the Sawtooth Mountains forms an impenetrable barrier along the western horizon.
+The main highlight along this stretch is Red Fish Lake (just off the highway, 60 miles north of Ketchum), beautifully framed by Mount Heyburn and Grand Mogul peaks, home to sockeye salmon and plenty of hiking and camping opportunities.

 The Nez Percé